PROJECT DETAILS

 The table lists all parts associated with the project.
 Key columns include:

-- MPN: Manufacturer Part Number - The specific part number assigned by the manufacturer.
+- MPN: Manufacturer Part Number — the specific part number assigned by the manufacturer (e.g., BZX84C15LT1G).

-- MPN(Match): Indicates if the system found a matching MPN in the database or external sources.
+- MPN(Match): Indicates if the system found a matching MPN in the database or external sources (e.g., BZX84C15LT1G).

-- Make: The brand or manufacturer name of the component (e.g., Condec, Amphenol).
+- Make: The brand or manufacturer name of the component (e.g., onsemi).

-- Commodity: The classification category of the part (e.g., Electronics, Mechanical, Fasteners).
+- Commodity: The classification category of the part (e.g., Connector).

-- UOM: Unit of Measure - The standard unit used for quantifying the part (e.g., Each, Meters, Kilograms).
+- UOM: Unit of Measure — the standard unit used for quantifying the part (e.g., EA for Each).

-- Quantity: The total number of units required for the specific project.
+- Quantity: The total number of units required for the project (e.g., 34).

 -